brianium/bitkit/README.md

 The client application is written in ClojureScript using the [re-frame](https://github.com/Day8/re-frame) framework.

-To start an interactive development environment, from within the `client` directory
+To start an interactive development environment, from within the `client/bitkit` directory
 run:

 ```